Identity Politics and Neoliberalism

 Twenty minutes into my first Trump campaign event, I knew this was wrong, and was seized by a sinking feeling that really hasn’t left since.
 Trump in person sounded like he’d been convinced to run for president after reading What’s the Matter with Kansas?
 His stump act seemed tailored to take advantage of the gigantic market opportunity Democrats had created, and which Frank described.
 He ranted about immigrants, women, the disabled, and other groups, sure, but also about NAFTA, NATO, the TPP, big Pharma, military contracting, and a long list of other issues.

 In 2016, it was clear only a few people in the lefty media world understood what Trump was up to, and why he was a real threat to win.
 Michael Moore was one, and Frank was another.
-I don’t think it’s a coincidence both were Midwesterners.
+I don’t think it’s a coincidence that both were Midwesterners.
 Frank released his next book, Listen, Liberal, in May of 2016, just as Trump was seizing the nomination.
 It began with the following observation:

 In the summer of 2014, with the Dow Jones Industrial Average hitting all-time highs, a poll showed that nearly three-quarters of the American public thought the economy was still in recession—because for them, it was.